Latin American Studies (research) (MA)

 The two-year interdisciplinary research master’s in Latin American Studies addresses cutting-edge debates on the social and cultural issues in present-day Latin America and the Caribbean region.

-Why study Latin American Studies (research) at Leiden University
+Why study Latin American Studies (research) at Leiden University?

-Leiden University's Latin American Studies (research) programme is your opportunity to explore the social, cultural, and historical narratives shaping present-day Latin America.
+The Latin American Studies Research Master is your opportunity to explore the social, cultural, and historical narratives shaping present-day Latin America.
 Taught by international researchers, this interdisciplinary programme centers around the theme Latin American Modernities: Resistance, Revival and Change.
+Explore the different forms of modernity in Latin America within one of three areas: culture and identity, state-society relations, and literature, arts and media.
+A comparative, area studies approach to research provides a broader, global context to current issues in Latin America.

-Learn more about the programme
+Learn more about the study programme

 This programme attracts talented students and staff from around the world.
 Small classes ensure you get the most from in-class discussions and direct contact with your international peers and lecturers.
 An important focus of this programme is developing your ability to conduct high-quality scientific research, including field research in a Latin American country.
 A substantial part of the programme is taught in Spanish or Portuguese, developing your proficiency in one of these languages.